affinda/affinda-python/docs/sync_operations.md

 def get_all_reformatted_resumes(**kwargs)
 ```

-Gets list of all reformatted resumes.
+Get list of all reformatted resumes.

 Returns all the reformatted resume information for that resume.